Pronounced: My-e-lo-dys-plas-tic syn-dromes

 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms including: pill, injection, or via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.

-There are three combinations of chemotherapy drugs used to treat MDS.
+There are 3 combinations of chemotherapy drugs used to treat myelodysplastic syndrome (MDS).
 These combinations include:

 Hypomethylating agents are drugs that slow down the growth of cells, and include:

 Immunomodulating drugs change the immune system, and include:

 Immunosuppression agents suppress the immune system, and include:

 The only cure for myelodysplastic syndrome (MDS) is a stem cell transplant (SCT).
 An SCT starts with high-dose chemotherapy to kill the bone marrow, and is then followed by an injection of healthy stem cells.
 The stem cells used can come from the blood or bone marrow.

 There are 2 types of SCT.
 The less common one is called an autologous SCT, and occurs when the patient is injected with her own cells after high-dose chemotherapy.
 The more common method is called allogeneic and occurs when a patient gets donor cells after high-dose chemotherapy.

 Many doctors will only perform an SCT on a patient that is aged 50 years old or younger.

 To help reduce your chance of myelodysplastic syndrome (MDS):